turingschool/backend-curriculum-site/module2/projects/bulk_discounts/index.md

 When I visit my merchant invoice show page
 Then I see the total revenue for my merchant from this invoice (not including discounts) And I see the total discounted revenue for my merchant from this invoice which includes bulk discounts in the calculation

+Note: We encourage you to use as much ActiveRecord as you can, but some Ruby is okay.
+Instead of a single query that sums the revenue of discounted items and the revenue of non-discounted items, we recommend creating a query to find the total discount amount, and then using Ruby to subtract that discount from the total revenue.
 ```

 ```